zarkobeats/sugiyama_layout-Data-Visualization/README.md

 Step 3:
 Crossing Minimization.
 Calculating the relative positions of every node, so the number of crossings, that form from the edges is maximally lowered.
 There are more than one way to calculate this.
-In this repository, I'm using barycenter of the parents in the main file.
+In this repository, I'm using barycenter of the parents in the main 'sugiyama_layout' file.
 In 'sugiyama with 2 layers.py' I'm using interconnection matrix of G(graph), calculating the number of crossings in every iteration, while rotating the positions of the nodes in the list for the current level.
 (the matrix does not include dummies)